-Sponsors of eligible projects will be notified and required to submit a new and/or updated “Project Evaluation Concept Report” and “Cost Estimation Form” for each project by January 17, 2019.
+Sponsors of eligible projects will be notified and required to submit a new and/or updated “Project Evaluation Concept Report” and “Cost Estimation Form” for each project by December 12, 2019.
 These reports will be reviewed for completeness.
-The projects will be evaluated and scored according to the approved criteria by WFRC staff prior to presenting information to the technical advisory committees for review and recommendation.
-The projects and recommendations will then be presented to the COGs for discussion and review, and to Transportation Coordinating Committee (Trans Com) for recommendation to the Council.
+The projects will be evaluated and scored by the WFRC staff according to the approved criteria prior to presenting information to the Technical Advisory Committees for review and recommendation.
+The projects and the recommendations will then be presented to the COGs for discussion and review, as well as to Trans Com for recommendation to the Regional Council.

 For additional information regarding the STP, please contact Ben Wuthrich.